 Macro settings are located in the Trust Center.
 However, if your device is managed by your work or school the system administrator might prevent anyone from changing settings.

-Important: When you change your macro settings in the Trust Center, they are changed only for the Microsoft 365 program that you are currently using.
-The macro settings are not changed for all your Microsoft 365 programs.
+Important: When you change your macro settings in the Trust Center, they are changed only for the Microsoft 365 app that you are currently using.
+The macro settings are not changed for all your Microsoft 365 apps.

-Click Trust Center, and then click Trust Center Settings.
+Select Trust Center, and then choose Trust Center Settings.

-Make the selections that you want, then click OK.
+Make the selections that you want, then select OK.

 Note: The options are slightly different in Excel, we'll call those out as we go.